Agent skill for github-pr-manager - invoke with $agent-github-pr-manager

 Suggestions

-Cut the content by 60-70%: remove explanations of merge strategies, PR best practices, and review coordination concepts that Claude already knows.
-Focus only on project-specific conventions and concrete commands.
+Cut at least 60% of the content by removing explanations of concepts Claude already knows (merge strategy definitions, what PR descriptions should contain, generic best practices) and focus only on project-specific conventions and concrete commands.

 | Dimension | Reasoning | Score |